peng051410/today_i_learn/english/vocabulary.md

 ### is making capital out of

 He rebuked the President for trying to make political capital out of the hostage situation.

+<a id="org5de7a5e"></a>

+# range

+一系列的界限

+## 语义

+### 一系列

+The drug is effective against a range of bacteria.

+### 范围

+Your blood pressure's well within the normal range.

+### 系列产品

+The watches in this range are priced at $24.5.

+### 射程

+We waited until the enemy was within range.

+### 音域

+He vocal range is amazing.

+### 山脉

+A land of high mountain ranges and deep valleys.

+### 射击场

+The police shooting range.

+### 能力范围

+An actor of extraordinary range and intensity.

+### 包含

+The show has a massive audience, ranging from children to grandparents.

+### 闲逛

+Cattle ranged over the pastures in search of food.

+### 排列

+In the dining room, team photographs were ranged along the wall.

+## 短语

+### range from something to something

+There were 120 students whose ages ranged from 10 to 18.

+### range yourself against somebody

+Individuals who had ranged themselves against the authorities.

+### range over

+The conversation had ranged over a variety of topics, from sport to current affairs.

+### at close range

+He was shot in the head at close range.